LGUG2Z/komorebi/README.md

 This means that `komorebi` is now running in the background, tiling all your windows, and listening for commands sent to it by `komorebic`.
 You can similarly stop the process by running `komorebic stop`.

+For further information on running with a dynamic configuration script, please refer to the quickstart section in the [README file of v0.1.16](https://github.com/LGUG2Z/komorebi/tree/v0.1.16)

 ### Configuring

+If you followed the quickstart, `komorebi.json` will be the single place where you declaratively configure the behaviour of the window manager.
+There is a [complete JSON Schema for this configuration file](schema.json) available to provide users with auto-completions in their editors.

-If you followed the quickstart, `komorebi` will find the sample `komorebi.ps1` file in your `$Env:USERPROFILE` directory and automatically load it.
+If you are running with a dynamic configuration script as recommended in v0.1.16 and earlier, `komorebi` will find the sample `komorebi.ps1` file in your `$Env:USERPROFILE` directory and automatically load it.
 This file also starts `whkd` using the sample `whkrc` file in your `$Env:USERPROFILE\.config` directory.

 Alternatively, if you have AutoHotKey installed and a `komorebi.ahk` file in `$Env:UserProfile` directory, `komorebi` will automatically try to load it when starting.

+#### Migrating to a Static Configuration File

+If you have been using `komorebi` with a dynamic configuration script and wish to migrate to using a static configuration file, once you have `komorebi` running in the desired configuration state, you can run `komorebic generate-static-config`.

+This will print a static configuration that mostly represents your current configuration to the terminal.

+There are four configuration options that you may need to set yourself, if you make use of them:

+- Custom layouts paths for workspaces
+- Custom layout rules for workspaces
+- The applications.yaml path
+- Any individual application rules you have that are not in applications.yaml

 #### Configuration with `komorebic`